Qamous/Qamous-Backend/README.md

 - **Nest.js**: A progressive Node.js framework for building efficient, reliable, and scalable server-side applications.
 - **MySQL**: A popular open-source relational database management system used for storing and managing data.
 - **TypeORM**: An Object-Relational Mapping (ORM) library for TypeScript and JavaScript that simplifies database interactions.
+- **Node.js**: A JavaScript runtime environment for building server-side and networking applications.
+- **REST API**: Follows the Representational State Transfer architectural style for designing networked applications.

 ## Setup Instructions
 1. Clone the repository: `git clone <repository-url>`